arizona

 Timeline

 The hand count begins within twenty-four hours after the closing of the polls and is completed before the canvassing of the election for that county.
-The results of the hand count will then be publicly available on the Secretary of State’s website.
+The results of the hand count must then be published on the Secretary of State’s website.

 Binding On Official Outcomes

-The audit can alter official totals, but is binding on the outcome only when it leads to a full recount.
+The audit can alter official totals but is binding on the outcome only when it leads to a full recount.
 “If the expanded hand count results in a difference in that race that is less than the designated margin when compared to the electronic tabulation of those same ballots, the electronic tabulation constitutes the official count for that race.”
+Arizona Rev. Stat. § 16-602(D).

 Oversight & Conduct